 - Digital Parts Platform: The platform in Australia continues to gain traction, with an ambition to modernise the aftermarket parts industry.
-We are further scaling this platform in Australia, with 12 distributors and 410 aftersales workshops now using the platform, and several new mobility company partners signing up to the platform.
-The platform is now live in Hong Kong and we are planning further launches across other markets in APAC in FY 2024. - Used car excellence: We intend to further reduce the scale of bravoauto to its profitable core, particularly given our continued strategic focus on reducing our retail-only footprint.
+We are further scaling this platform in Australia, with 12 distributors and 410 aftersales workshops now using the platform, and several new mobility company partners signed up to the platform, including BYD and Stellantis.
+We are planning to launch the platform across other markets in APAC in 2024. - Used car excellence: We intend to further reduce the scale of bravoauto to its profitable core, particularly given our continued strategic focus on reducing our retail-only footprint.
 This will ensure a more focused and tailored approach for bravoauto, as a value-added service for our Distribution business, with a moderated operational and geographic profile, supported by a continued disciplined approach to investment.
 In light of our review of strategic options for the UK retail business, we are reevaluating our ambitions for bravoauto as part of VLS.